muldjord/boris/data/behaviours/README.md

 * mdist: The current pixel distance from Boris to the mouse cursor
 * bsize: The current size of Boris in pixels
 * msec: The direction sector the mouse is within relative to Boris.
 Sectors are 0-7 clockwise where 0 is north.
 1 is northeast and so on.
+* fsec: The direction sector a close Boris friend is located at relative to Boris.
+If no Boris is close by it will be -1.
+Otherwise sectors are 0-7 clockwise where 0 is north.
+1 is northeast and so on.
 * day: The day (1-31)
 * month: The month (1-12)
 * year: The year